 Your first step as new students should be to log into MyUCF and accept your offer of admission.
 You should also go about registering a Knights-Mail email account.
 Be sure to do this as soon as possible, as both of these steps ensure you will be properly contacted by offices on campus concerning orientation and financial aid information.
 As Knights Mail is our official contact address for UCF, after your first semester all official notices will go to this account, so be sure to set it up as soon as possible and check it regularly.

 As our courses are now being offered through both the Department of English and the Department of Writing and Rhetoric, there are two different websites to review for the total schedule of courses.
 Depending on your track, you may need to check both websites for a total listing of courses offered (this is especially true for Rhetoric and Composition, Technical Communication, and the Professional Writing Certificate).
-Be mindful that you will need to sort the schedules by semester in order to see the full range of courses for Summer/Fall 2013.
+Be mindful that you will need to sort the schedules by semester in order to see the full range of courses offered.

 Course Descriptions will be available as we approach the beginning of the semester.
 To see the course descriptions, you now have to click on the magnifying glass to the far left of the chart.
 As syllabi are submitted you will also be able to access those on the far right of the chart.